RickyLoader/PlexGap/README.md

 The application will first query your plex server for the contents of your library.

-Each item in your library has a unique `guid`, which is the id used by either IMDB or TMDB to identify a movie.

-This `guid` is passed to the TMDB API to find the collection id of the movie (if it belongs to a collection).
+This movie is passed to the TMDB API to find the collection id (if it belongs to a collection).

-This process can take a few minutes depending on the size of your library, so the results are stored in a json file named what has been specified in credentials.json.
-This can be used to quickly run the application again.
+This process can take a few minutes depending on the size of your library.

 ## Using the data